osisoft/testing-content/content/api-reference/identity/identity-secrets.md

 <a id="opIdSecrets_Add Hybrid Client Secret (`v1-preview` path)"></a>

-Add a new secret for a hybrid client.
+Adds a new secret for a hybrid client.

 ### Request
 ```text